15 hours of funded childcare for 3 and 4 year olds

 Find the date your child is eligible from in this table:

-Eligibility dates for 3 and 4 year old free childcare funding
+Eligibility dates for 3 and 4 year old funded childcare

 |Must be 3 years old by||Date child is eligible for funding from|

 ||1 April (summer term)

 You can continue to claim the funding until your child starts school.
 If you choose to defer your child's school place, you can continue to claim until your child reaches compulsory school age (the term following their fifth birthday).

 What types of childcare can I use with the funding?

 You can only use the funded childcare funding with registered or approved childcare providers who offer early education funding.
 This includes: